-- N1.
-Current Report is for Neglect "Yes" if the current report is for neglect or both abuse and neglect.
+N1.
+Current Report is for Neglect

+a) No - The current report is not for neglect.

+b) Yes -- The current report is for neglect or both abuse and neglect.
 This includes any allegations under assessment even if not identified in the original report.

-"No" if the current report is not for neglect. - N2.
-Number of Prior Assigned Reports Count all maltreatment reports, which were assigned for CPS assessment for any type of abuse or neglect prior to the report resulting in the current assessment. - N3.
-Number of Children in the Home Number of individuals under 18 years of age residing in the home at the time of the current report.
-If a child is removed as a result of the assessment or is on runaway status, count the child as residing in the home. - N4.
-Number of Adults in Home at Time of Report Number of individuals 18 years of age or older residing in home at time of current report. - N5.
-Age of Primary Caregiver Age at the time of assessment - N6.
-Characteristics of Primary Caregiver Check appropriate box and add the indicated scores for each primary caregiver characteristic: a) Not applicable; b) Lacks parenting skills -inability or unwillingness to care for/supervise children, uses excessive physical/verbal punishment, lacks knowledge of child development and age-appropriate expectations for children, poor knowledge of age-appropriate disciplinary methods; c) Lacks self-esteem -lacks confidence, is withdrawn, doubts abilities, self-disparagement; d) Apathetic or hopeless appears overwhelmed, is indifferent, recent substantial decline in hygiene, energy level, and/or physical appearance not related to a medical problem. - N7.
-Primary Caregiver Involved in Harmful Relationships a) No; b) Yes, but not a victim of domestic violence adult relationships outside the home such as criminal activities which are harmful to domestic functioning or child care, or harmful adult relationships inside the home not at the level of domestic violence. c) Yes, as victim of domestic violence a relationship characterized by domestic disturbances or conflicts that require intervention by police, family, or others, often involving physical violence by one or both caregivers.
-See also A8 definition. - N8.
-Primary Caregiver has a Current Substance Abuse Problem The primary caregiver has a current alcohol/drug abuse problem, evidenced by use causing conflict in home, extreme behavior/attitudes, financial difficulties, frequent illness, job absenteeism, job changes or unemployment, or driving under the influence, traffic violations, criminal arrests, disappearance of household items (especially those easily sold), or life organized around substance use. a) No problems; b) Alcohol only alcohol abuse but no problem with other drugs, c) Other drug(s) (with or without alcohol) abusing drugs other than alcohol such as cocaine, marijuana, heroin, barbiturate, prescription.
-The caregiver may be poly-addicted and may also abuse alcohol.
+N2.
+Number of Prior Assigned Reports

+Use Central Registry to count all maltreatment reports, for all children in the home which were assigned for CPS assessment for any type of abuse or neglect prior to the report resulting in the current assessment.

+N3.
+Number of Children in the Home

+Number of individuals under 18 years of age residing in the home at the time of the current report.
+If a child is removed as a result of the assessment or is on runaway status, count the child as residing in the home.

+N4.
+Number of Adults in Home at Time of Report

+Number of individuals 18 years of age or older residing in home at time of current report.

+N5.
+Age of Primary Caregiver - Age at the time of assessment

+N6.
+Characteristics of Primary Caregiver

+Check appropriate box and add the indicated scores for each characteristic of the primary caregiver:

+a) Not applicable

+- b) Lacks parenting skills inability or unwillingness to care for/supervise children, uses excessive physical/verbal punishment, lacks knowledge of child development and age-appropriate expectations for children, poor knowledge of age-appropriate disciplinary methods - c) Lacks self-esteem -lacks confidence, is withdrawn, doubts abilities, self-disparagement; or d) Apathetic or hopeless - appears overwhelmed, is indifferent, recent substantial decline in hygiene, energy level, and/or physical appearance not related to a medical problem.

+N7.
+Primary Caregiver Involved in Harmful Relationships

+a) No

+b) Yes, but not a victim of domestic violence - adult relationships outside the home such as criminal activities which are harmful to domestic functioning or child care, or harmful adult relationships inside the home not at the level of domestic violence; or c) Yes, as victim of domestic violence - a relationship characterized by domestic disturbances or conflicts that warrant intervention by police, family, or others, often involving physical violence by one or both caregivers.
+See A8 definition also.

+N8.
+Primary Caregiver has a Current Substance Abuse Problem

+The primary caregiver has a current alcohol/drug abuse problem, evidenced by use causing conflict in home, extreme behavior/attitudes, financial difficulties, frequent illness, job absenteeism, job changes or unemployment, or driving under the influence, traffic violations, criminal arrests, disappearance of household items (especially those easily sold), or life organized around substance use.

+a) No problem with substances;

+- b) Alcohol only -alcohol abuse but no problem with other drugs; or - c) Other drug(s) (with or without alcohol) abusing drugs other than alcohol such as cocaine, marijuana, heroin, barbiturate, prescription, etc. The caregiver may be poly-addicted and may also abuse alcohol.